pBonnie & clyde Vintage hot rod racingœ

 "Die young but late"

+Clyde participated in the mother of all beach races, TROG, in 2014, and both Clyde and Bonnie competed in the Colorado Hill Climb in 2015.
 Between 2016 and 2018, the team toured Spain and participated in various events throughout Europe.
 In 2019, they kicked off their first-ever "Die Young But Late" (DYBL) tour, which spanned seven months, covered over 9,000 km, and included participation in nine events across six European countries.
 Unfortunately, due to the global COVID-19 pandemic and the resulting disruptions, the entire DYBL tour scheduled for 2020 was cancelled.

 In 2021, the team received invitations to participate in the RMF and NBR events for the DYBL tour.
 However, the pandemic led to the cancellation of all other planned events, and new post-BREXIT regulations on cross-border transportation of race cars made it impossible for European teams to attend any events in Great Britain that year.